(TSXV: ESAF) (FSE: 3DD0) (OTCQB: SYNTF)

 NOVEL COST EFFICIENCY

 Syntholene’s proprietary Thermal Hybrid Production System uses combined heat and electricity to target 70% lower costs than the nearest competing technology.
-The Company is actively constructing its Icelandic Demonstration Facility, which is on target for completion within 2026.
+The Company is actively constructing its Icelandic Demonstration Facility to showcase these efficiencies, which is on target for completion within 2026.

 Engineered for Cost Competition with Fossil Fuels